For Better or For Worse by Lynn Johnston for May 01, 2010

 5. Missing large

-sestinatim about 14 years ago
+sestinatim over 14 years ago

 It’s simple supply and demand.
 Organic food costs more because organic farming is less efficient and produces less crop.
 It is also generally a higher quality crop, which raises the demand as well.
 Lower supply + higher demand = higher prices.